kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

 ## Using custom Rekor public key and CTLogs public key

-You can also provide the rekor public key and ctlog public key instead of rekor url to verify tlog entry and SCT entry.
+You can also provide the Rekor public key and ctlog public key instead of Rekor url to verify tlog entry and SCT entry.
 Use `rekor.pubKey` and `ctlog.pubKey` respectively for this.

 ```yaml
 verifyImages: